 In making a preliminary CE determination, use the "c-list" before the "d-list."
 Most CEs utilized will be from the "c-list."
 In making a CE selection one can use a category that fits the description of the project.
 For example (c)(3) - "Construction of bicycle and pedestrian lanes, paths and facilities" should be used for such projects that match that description.
 A (c)(22) CE can be used for projects fully contained within the existing transportation ROW.
-If the project requires new ROW, then the Environmental Planner can look to first utilize (c)(23)(i) - "Federally funded projects that receive less than \$6,546,000 of federal funds."
-When using (c)(23)(i) remember that in addition to the construction cost the total federal project cost also includes any federally funded design, ROW and utility costs, and must remain below \$6,546,000 in order to use the (c)(23)(i) CE.
-State, Local and 'other' funding is excluded from the \$6,546,000 cost figure.
+If the project requires new ROW, then the Environmental Planner can look to first utilize (c)(23)(i) - "Federally funded projects that receive less than \$6,944,651 of federal funds."
+When using (c)(23)(i) remember that the federal project cost must remain below \$6,944,651 in order to use the (c)(23)(i) CE.
+State, Local and 'other' funding is excluded from the \$6,944,651 cost figure.
 ADOT sees limited use of the (c)(23)(ii) CE.
 If the project exceeds the allowable cost, then look to utilize a (c)(26) CE.